ImHelary/CashRegister/README.md

             Spell Suggestions

             FOLLOW CLOSELY TO CATCH THESE UPRADES!!!!
-            YOU CAN ALSO RECOMMEND FEATURES EITHER TO CHALLENGE ME TO REQUEST HELP.
+            YOU CAN ALSO RECOMMEND FEATURES EITHER TO CHALLENGE ME Or TO REQUEST HELP.

             #TheWorldIsYours